StanJulia/Stan.jl/README.md

 println()
 ```

-It is also possible to variables to be monitored in the Stanmodel.

-The following diagnostics are als based on the Mamba.jl diagnostics:
+The following diagnostics and Gadfly based plot functions from Mamba.jl are available:

 ```
 println("Brooks, Gelman and Rubin Convergence Diagnostic")